The Mask of Mirrors: Major themes

 Writing for the Los Angeles Review of Books, Matthew Iung believes that the novel explores the conflict between the elite and the disadvantaged, as well as issues including white supremacy and police brutality.
 The novel was written several months before the murder of George Floyd; Iung compared the novel's scenes of riots, urban unrest, and racial/class tension to the Black Lives Matter movement.
-Despite the fact that fantasy novels are often based on classical, medieval, and Rennaisance settings, policing is a modern phenomenon.
+Despite the fact that fantasy novels are often based on classical, medieval, and Renaissance settings, policing is a modern phenomenon.
 Iung writes that Carrick portrays the Vigil police force as a system which upholds "racial hierarchy and class hegemony in an imperial society".
 Additionally, Iung writes about the novel's treatment of water politics; a minor element involves Ren's desire to obtain a charter for a political ally to clean up water in the city's poorer areas.
 One month before the publication of the novel, Wall Street began trading water futures as a commodity for the first time, which Iung likens to "disaster capitalism".
 Additionally, the theme of exploitation of water is evidence by the villain's attempt to destroy a sacred wellspring.
 In this way, Carrick argues that water should be a shared and common resource.